-The second phase of the project entailed key informant interviews with individuals engaged in some aspect of micro-credential work, either from institutions, other government agencies, sector experts, academics, or quality assurance bodies in Ontario, in Canada and around the world.
-In total, 20 key informant interviews were held.
-Information gathered from these conversations supported the development of a draft Framework.
+The second phase of the project entailed key informant interviews with individuals engaged in some aspect of micro-credential work, either from institutions, government agencies, sector experts, academics, or quality assurance bodies in Ontario, in Canada and around the world.
+Between January and March, Drs Lennon and Wilcox had hour long interviews with over 20 individuals.
+These interviews served to provide Information and insights on current best practice, ongoing initatives, preferences and priorities, and capacities for engaging with micro-credentials.
+These conversations, and the detailed notes taken, supported the development of a draft Framework.

-In the third phase, the draft Framework was presented to institutional sector councils including Council of Ontario Universities (COU), Colleges Ontario (CO), Indigenous Advanced Education Skills Council (IAESC) and Career Colleges Ontario (CCO), and their affiliate representatives such as Ontario Council for University Lifeline Learning and College Heads of Continuing Education and the College Degree Operating Group (CDOG).
+In the third phase, the first draft of the Framework was presented to institutional sector councils including Council of Ontario Universities (COU), Colleges Ontario (CO), Indigenous Advanced Education Skills Council (IAESC) and Career Colleges Ontario (CCO), and their affiliate representatives such as Ontario Council for University Lifeline Learning and College Heads of Continuing Education and the College Degree Operating Group (CDOG).
 Approximately 200 individuals participated in these consultations.
-Feedback and considerations from these consultations supports the Framework presented in this document.
+The considerations raised and feedback received supported multiple revisions and iterations of the concepts to form the draft Framework presented in the white paper (attached).
+Prior to public launch, the penultimate draft of the white paper was shared with approximately 10 key individuals, including academics, QA partners and experts, for final input.